Synod of Elvira: The canons

 Maurice Meigne considers that only the first twenty-one canons in the list that has been transmitted were promulgated at Elvira; the remainder having been added to the collection.

 The social environment of Christians in Hispania may be inferred from the canons prohibiting marriage and other intercourse with Jews, pagans and heretics, closing the offices of flamen and duumvir to Christians, forbidding all contact with idolatry and likewise participation in pagan festivals and public games.
 The state of morals is mirrored in the canons denouncing prevalent vices.
 The canons respecting the clergy exhibit the clergy as already a special class with particular privileges, as acting under a more exacting moral standard, with heavier penalties for delinquency.
 The bishop has acquired control of the sacraments, presbyters and deacons acting only under his orders; the episcopate appears as a unit, bishops being bound to respect one another's disciplinary decrees.

-The canons (which are available in English and Latin online) are almost entirely concerned with the conduct of various elements of the Christian community, and have no theological content as such.
+The canons are almost entirely concerned with the conduct of various elements of the Christian community, and have no theological content as such.
 Sanctions include long delays before baptism, exclusion from the Eucharist for periods of months or years, or indefinitely, sometimes with an exception for the death-bed, though this is also specifically excluded in some cases.
 Periods of penance, often for sexual offences, extend to 5 or 10 years: "Canon 5.
 If a woman beats her servant and causes death within three days, she shall undergo seven years' penance if the injury was inflicted on purpose and five years' if it was accidental.
 She shall not receive communion during this penance unless she becomes ill.
 If so, she may receive communion."

 All the canons which pertain to Jews served to maintain a separation between the two communities.
 Canon 15 prohibited marriage with pagans, while Canon 16 prohibited marriage of Christians with Jews.
 Canon 78 threatens Christians who commit adultery with Jews with ostracism.
 Canon 49 forbade the blessing of Christian crops by Jews, and Canon 50 forbade the sharing of meals by Christians and Jews.